FObersteiner/zdt/README.md

 # zdt

-## Please Note:
+## Please Note

-**This repository is a mirror of [zdt on Codeberg](https://codeberg.org/FObersteiner/zdt).** If you want to contribute (which is very welcome!) or raise an issue, please have a look over there.
+**This repository is a mirror of [zdt on Codeberg](https://codeberg.org/FObersteiner/zdt).** If you want to contribute or raise an issue (both very welcome!), please have a look over there.